redien/reuse-lang/README.md

 * Garbage Collection
 * No closures
 * Immutable data
-* Strong dynamic typing
 * Algebraic Data Types
-* Int32 is the only primitive type.
+* Int32 is the only primitive type
 * Tail-call optimization
+* Function declaration order is significant
-* Language is a subset of Reuse-2 and Reuse-3
+* Proper subset of the extended language
+* Target language for the extended language which compiles easily to many host languages

 **Language constructs:**
 * `1` (Int32 constants)